grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 <!-- INTERACTIVE page step2.md START -->

-## Accessing the Profile Explorer in Grafana
+## Accessing Explore Profiles in Grafana

-Grafana includes a Profiles Explorer that you can use to view the profile data.
-To access the Profiles Explorer, open a browser and navigate to [http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer](http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer).
+Grafana includes the [Explore Profiles](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/explore/simplified-exploration/profiles/) app that you can use to view profile data.
+To access Explore Profiles, open a browser and navigate to [http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer](http://localhost:3000/a/grafana-pyroscope-app/profiles-explorer).

 ### How tagging works

 In this example, the application is instrumented with Pyroscope using the Python SDK.
-The SDK allows you to tag functions with metadata that can be used to filter and group the profile data in the Pyroscope UI.
+The SDK allows you to tag functions with metadata that can be used to filter and group the profile data in the Explore Profiles.
 This example uses static and dynamic tagging.

 To start, let's take a look at a static tag use case.
 Within the `server.py` file, find the Pyroscope configuration: